Mike Ward is a singer/songwriter based out of Waterford, CT. He describes his music as Country Blues.

 Mike’s voice is “rich, confident and sincere…” said Laura Travis of the Providence Phoenix.
 This after placing as a finalist in a songwriting competition sponsored by the Rhode Island Songwriters Association (RISA).
 Back when he was playing with his good friend Joe Fontaine on violin, Kara Laughlin of the Sea Mass Traveler Magazine, in her Nite Life column, had this to say about their performance in October of ‘97.
 “The duo has fans who remember their days playing many of the now-defunct clubs in Newport like Harpo’s and the Blue Pelican.
 The combination of Ward’s accomplished finger picking and Fontaine’s soaring fiddle are beautiful in themselves.
 Add to that the confident tenor of Ward’s vocals and their poignant lyrics and it’s easy to figure out why people listened from outside the door when they couldn’t squeeze into the room.

-Mike’s music has been played across the country on independent radio and he has performed at folk and maritime festivals across Southern New England.
-He describes his current genre “Acoustic Americana” as a selection of folk, finger-style blues, contemporary and original compositions.
+He describes his current genre as Country Blues.
+A selection of traditional and contemporary Country Blues as well as original compositions.
 After a long hiatus from performing while pursuing a maritime career and raising a family, he is now embarking on a new musical journey.

 When he is not performing, Mike works as a captain on the Long Island ferry M/V Cape Henlopen, sailing between New London, CT and Orient Point, NY.
 He also loves to spend time with his wife Pam, five children and three grandchildren.